This taco provides a bite that’s sweet, spicy and refreshing.

 - 1 tablespoon lime juice

-- 1 tablespoon grape jelly melted (can alternate with honey)
+- 1 tablespoon grape jelly, melted (alternative honey)

 Instructions